SoftInstigate/restheart-notes-example/README.md

 Setting the IP (in this case 192.168.59.103, which should be the one with boot2docker) with the one of the restheart container; it might be the `localhost` or, if you are using boot2docker, you can retrive it with the command:

 	boot2docker ip

+If you are using `docker-machine` and let's say the default VM is called "default" then

+	$ docker-machine ip default
+	192.168.99.100

 ## Create the data model